vchandrasekharpavankumar/age-calculator/README.md

 ## How to Contribute

 If you'd like to contribute to this project, feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

----

-Remember to replace the screenshot link (`./screenshot.png`) with an actual screenshot of your application.
-Feel free to customize the content further to match your project's specifics.
-Let me know if you need any additional assistance! 😊🚀